 Finding ‘Ohana

-Parents who loved watching The Goonies in the ’80s will likely love checking out this Netflix offering with a similar vibe.
-A brother and sister from Brooklyn spend a summer with family in Hawaii and end up on the hunt for glory and gold in the form of pirate treasure.
+Parents who love the ’80s classic The Goonies will enjoy this Netflix offering with a similar vibe just as much.
+A heartfelt gateway adventure for thrill-seeking newbies, it follows a brother and sister from Brooklyn who spend a summer with family in Oahu, Hawaii, and end up on the hunt for glory and gold in the form of pirate’s booty.
+While searching for their treasure, they reconnect with their heritage along the way.

 Where to watch: Netflix